Check us out at ACS Spring 2025 National Meeting & Expo in San Diego!

 Research for All

-The Shaw lab holds diversity, equity, and inclusion in high regard.
-We accept that scientific advancement suffers without full participation from all communities and we are proactively inclusive of all people regardless of ethnicity, immigration status, socioeconomic status, gender identity, sexual orientation, age, or ability.
-We acknowledge systemic issues of biases within the physical sciences for, and against, certain groups of people.
-To fight this, we work within our group to create an equitable, inviting, and enjoyable environment to do good science.
-Through formal training and informal interactions, we are all learning how to recognize and mitigate our own biases while advocating for each other.
-We hope our efforts in DEI will support the needed changes within our field.
+The Shaw group accepts that scientific advancement suffers without participation from all varied communities.
+We proactively engage all people regardless of status or ability.
+We acknowledge institutional challenges within the sciences, both for and against, certain groups of people.
+To counter this and provide clearer pathways to success, we work to create an inviting and enjoyable environment to do, and share, good science for all.
+Through formal training and informal interactions, we continuously strive to improve ourselves while advocating for each others’ success.
+We hope our efforts will support positive changes within our field.

 Event and news feeds